visnudeva/Hyprland-dot-files/README.md

 - Swaylock (lockscreen) clean, blurred and transparent.
 - Dmenu (network menu)
 - Wofi (software launcher)

-It is fully fonctionnnal but full of unused code bits because i am still playing with it adding and removing things.
+It is fully fonctionnnal but with unused code bits because i am still playing with it adding and removing things.

 **Enjoy!**